hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/nitro-dynamicsql.md

 An IF tag can nest static SQL, parameters, and other DynamicSQL tags.

-### 4.2 The `<choose>` Tag
+### 4.2 The &lt;choose> Tag

 The CHOOSE tag picks the first nested WHEN tag that evaluates to true and discard the rest.
 If none is selected and an OTHERWISE tag is declared, then this one will be selected.

+The following rules apply to the CHOOSE tag:

-The WHEN tag takes a similar form of the IF tag; that is, it has `test` predicate and has nested content.
+- Can include one or more WHEN tags.
+They take a similar form of the IF tag; that is, it has `test` predicate and has nested content.

-There can be only one OTHERWISE tag and is declared after the WHEN tags.
-It's simpler since it doesn't have attributes, but only content.
+- After all the WHEN tags (if any) there can be one OTHERWISE tag.
+This one doesn't have attributes, but only content.

-**Note**: The CHOOSE tag cannot directly include SQL content, but only WHEN and OTHERWISE tags.
+- Note that the CHOOSE tag cannot directly include SQL content, but only WHEN and OTHERWISE tags.

-The WHEN and OTHERWISE tag can nest static SQL, parameters, and other DynamicSQL tags.
+- The WHEN and OTHERWISE tag can nest static SQL, parameters, and other DynamicSQL tags.

 The following example includes a choose operator that implements four types of ordering for the query: